Preparing to Add

 If you have

-added public access on the primary system, you must add it to the HA system.
+added public access on the primary system, add it to the HA system.
+Also, the

-Also, the HA system Internet Reverse Proxy virtual machine must be on the same
+HA system Internet Reverse Proxy virtual machine must be on the same subnet as

 Most of the features on your